 What Does Subleasing Mean?

 Subleasing, or subletting, is when the person on a lease finds a new individual to pay the monthly rent.
 There are many reasons why an individual would not want to or simply cannot stay in the place they are leasing for the full duration of the agreement.
 Likely, they will want to find someone to take over the monthly payments.
 It is important to know, however, that the original tenant is ultimately responsible for the new tenant.
 This is why screening prospective tenants is so important.
 If a subtenant does not pay rent the landlord will be coming to the original tenant for that payment.

 Not all landlords allow subletting, so be sure to note if this is an option or not in the lease agreement.
 Subtenants will also want to ensure they are occupying the space legally and are aware of the terms and conditions of the lease agreement.
 Any new tenant will be required to abide by the same rules as the original tenant.
 For our full guide on subleasing, read our guide here.

 Can Lease and Rental Agreements Be Made Orally?

 Landlords and prospective tenants can make rental and lease agreements orally.
 Although oral agreements tend to be less complex, simpler is not always better.
 Although oral agreements are binding and legally enforceable, it is more challenging to enforce an oral agreement than one that is in writing.

-In order to avoid these types of issues, it is generally advantageous to put lease and rental agreements in writing.
+In order to avoid these types of issues, it is better to put lease and rental agreements in writing.
 This way the terms are clear to both parties, and it is easier to settle any potential disputes – remember, once a lease is signed it is legally binding, any lease violation could mean landlords have the right to file for an eviction.